Kalingalaxmi-star/IT-OT-DataIntegration/README.md

 During the course of API testing, we will be focusing on below points ->Status code check
 ->Response validation
-->Data validation (Min-max length,data type)
+->Data validation (Min-max length, data type)

- Repository Management step :
+ Repository Management steps :
  Clone the project
  Create own branch
  Changes updated on your collection add to the Git